tanzhanwen/CSC301Project-SearchBlueprint/Phase2/Process.md

 ## Sprint #2 (Week 2)
 ####Date/ Location:

-Feb 16th/ tutorial Room
+Feb 16th/ Facebook Group (Online)

 ####Highlights:

-- Decided to Use Django after group vote
+- Group voting on which framework to work with
-- Gave progress report to TA
+- Decided on Django
 - Get familiar with Django within the week and review python as most of us forgot the semantics
 - Choose which user stories that they would like to work on for Phase1 and Phase 2